Student Loan Debt Statistics that Explain the Crisis

 Most American students who don’t have access to scholarships and grants need to get student loans to pay for their college degrees.
 Even some of those who do have access to college funding need additional finances to cover living costs, books, and fees.

 College loan debt is among the highest for medical students.
-The median debt for medical graduates was $194,000 in 2018.
+The median debt for medical graduates is $234,597 in 2024-2025 year.

 (AAMC)

-Medical student loan data sounds even more alarming when we consider the fact that 71% of such students graduate with debt.
+The data sounds even more alarming when we consider the fact that 73% of such students now graduate with debt, up from 71% just a few years before.

 (American Dental Education Association)